 THE UD PERCEPTION AND LANGUAGE LAB

-How does visual processing contribute to our understanding of the world around us?
+How does perceptual processing contribute to our understanding of the world around us?
 What is the structure and format of perceptual representations?
 How do perceiving and remembering interact?

 What can language reveal about the contents of perceptual and cognitive experience?
 How do children learn words for concepts — especially abstract ones?
 How are concepts represented in the mind?